 There's also power quality: When we bought all the compact flourescents for the house, we gave quite a few to friends.
 None of the 1993-vintage gift lamps lasted even two years on commercial power.
 But only six or seven have failed on our inverter power in 15 years.
 And we aren't included in those myserious events I hear about where several people on our street have appliances fail at more or less the same time.

-We've considered an electric car for all the short trips and errands to town.
+I've considered an electric car for all the short trips and errands to town.
 The existing PV system isn't big enough to handle a large daily charging load, and moving power from one battery to another doubles your inefficiency.
 Had we gone that route, we would have had to change over to grid-intertie (where we sell power to the grid when we have extra, we buy it when we aren't generating as much as we need).
-The original AES inverter wouldn't do that, but the Trace that replaced it after the lightning strike will.
-However, its software insists on topping off the battery every night, so I'm not really satisfied.
+The original AES inverter wouldn't do that, but the Trace and the Outback will.

 We've also taken a few steps to reduce the overall refrigeration load.
 We moved the freezer to the barn cellar, where it only needs to work against an unheated environment in winter, when power is hardest to come by.
 There are also some people with interesting ideas about dumping waste heat from refrigerators into the hot water tank, which might make the compressors run more efficiently as well.